Quality Improvement Projects

 - review of data/metrics, such as: 30 day readmission rates, blood transfusions, insufficient pap smear rates in clinic, and the overall C-section rate of our service

-- attendance at twice monthly Morbidity & Mortality conferences
+- attendance at monthly Morbidity and Mortality conferences

 - participation in at least one quality improvement project with a team of residents and a faculty mentor